Norse funeral: Rituals

-The ritualistic practices of the viking diaspora were incredibly pliable as they adapted in response to temporal, cultural, and religious influences.
-While traces of pagan funeral practices remained a common thread, many of these practices shifted over time throughout these various regions, especially once Christianity began to rapidly influence the viking population.
-Recent discoveries at a burial site in Carlisle in the United Kingdom demonstrates a hybrid burial between pagan and Christian traditions, demonstrating the shift in ritual practice as the vikings began to slowly assimilate to these new regions.
+The ritualistic practices of the North Germanic tribes were incredibly pliable as they adapted in response to temporal, cultural, and religious influences.
+While traces of pagan funeral practices remained a common thread, many of these practices shifted over time throughout these various regions, especially once Christianity began to rapidly influence the north germanic population.
+Recent discoveries at a burial site in Carlisle in the United Kingdom demonstrates a hybrid burial between pagan and Christian traditions, demonstrating the shift in ritual practice as the Norsemen began to slowly assimilate to these new regions.

 Death has always been a critical moment for those bereaved, and consequently death is surrounded by taboo-like rules.
 Family life has to be reorganized and in order to master such transitions, people use rites.
 The ceremonies are transitional rites that are intended to give the deceased peace in his or her new situation at the same time as they provide strength for the bereaved to carry on with their lives.

-Despite the warlike customs of the Vikings, there was an element of fear surrounding death and what belonged to it.
+Despite the warlike customs of the Norsemen, there was an element of fear surrounding death and what belonged to it.
 Norse folklore includes spirits of the dead and undead creatures such as revenants and draugr.
 A supposed sighting of the deceased as one of these creatures was frightful and ominous, usually interpreted as a sign that additional family members would die.
 The sagas tell of drastic precautions being taken after a revenant had appeared.
 The dead person had to die anew; a stake could be put through the corpse, or its head might be cut off in order to stop the deceased from finding its way back to the living.

 Other rituals involved the preparation of the corpse.
-Snorri Sturluson in the Prose Edda references a funeral rite involving the cutting of fingernails lest unpared nails from the dead be available for the completion of the construction of Naglfar, the ship used to transport the army of jötnar at Ragnarök.
+Snorri Sturluson in the Prose Edda references a funeral rite involving the cutting of fingernails lest uncut nails from the dead be available for the completion of the construction of Naglfar, the ship used to transport the army of jötnar at Ragnarök.

 Some rituals demonstrated heavy theatrics, glorifying the sacrifices as actors in the greater narrative of the funeral.
 The funeral ritual could be drawn out for days, in order to accommodate the time needed to complete the grave.
 These practices could include prolonged episodes of feasting and drinking, music, songs and chants, visionary experiences, human and animal sacrifice.
 Eyewitness accounts even credit women as having key roles in these ritualistic practices, serving as almost the director of the funeral.
 These performance styled funeral rituals tended to occur within similar places in order to create a spatial association of ritualistic practice to the land for the community.
 Places like lakes, clearings, or even around large trees could serve as the central location of these rituals.
 Ultimately, funeral practices were not just a singular act of burying one person.
 The scope of these practices tended to exceed the burying of just one individual.